Xifeng Wu: Career

-Wu Xifeng helped develop a simple blood test and tools that use your personal health data to predict your risk of cancer and offer advice to lower it.
+Wu Xifeng helped develop a simple blood test and tools that use a person's health data to predict their risk of cancer and offer advice to lower it.
 Her work makes it easier for people and doctors to find cancer risk earlier and take action based on each person’s unique genetic and lifestyle profile.
 She also started patient programs to help improve prevention for many types of cancer.

 While still a graduate student, Wu joined the faculty of University of Texas MD Anderson Cancer Center.
 In 2011, she was named Chair of Epidemiology at MD Anderson.
 She was later appointed Director of the Center for Public Health and Translational Genomics and Betty B. Marcus Chair in Cancer Prevention.
 She was named one of Houston's 50 most influential women in 2014.

 In January 2019, Wu resigned from her posts at MD Anderson following a three-month investigation by the FBI and the NIH of her ties to China.
 According to Bloomberg Businessweek, her departure was part of the Trump administration's push to counter China's influence in American research, and ethnic Chinese scientists, including American citizens like Wu, were targeted for investigation.
 MD Anderson was a center of the crackdown, with three other top Chinese-American researchers being forced out besides Wu.
 MD Anderson had formerly encouraged international collaboration and created "sister" relationships with five Chinese cancer centers.

 In March 2019, Wu was appointed Dean of the School of Public Health of her alma mater Zhejiang University.